 Next, we come to best places to visit in Mauritius for shopping.
 It offers a mix of indigenous creations and global brand products.
 Handicrafts are easily available at the beaches while duty-free shops are located at slightly upmarket places.
 Art fanatics can head to the dedicated Craft market; a good place to pick souvenirs for your friends.
 Besides, other tourist attractions in Mauritius include:

-17. Grand Baie Bazaar
+37. Grand Baie Bazaar

-18. Port Louis Market
+38. Port Louis Market

 From home decor to personal use, this one is for cute souvenir shopping in Mauritius.
 It is particularly famous for herbs and bamboo products.
 Being one of the largest market in the capital, you can find almost everything here.
 From fresh food items to handicrafts, buy whatever you want.
 Discover great places to dine and coffee shops in this market.

-20. Flic En Flac
+40. Flic En Flac

 Looking To Book An International Holiday?